cpa faq tax accountants austin texas laura cannon cpa small business financials irs representation

 Our fees are based on the time it takes to complete your work.
 Our billing rates range from $80 – 250 per hour, depending on the services being provided and the level of staff doing the work.

 We’ll represent you before the IRS if you receive a notice or letter.
 Most audits are merely requests for clarification regarding a specific line item on your tax return.
 These can typically be taken care of via written correspondence or phone call, which minimizes our time.
 IRS representation is a separate engagement and will be billed accordingly.

 All taxable income received must be reported on your tax return, regardless of whether you received a Form 1099-MISC or not.

 This is a complex issue.
 S corporations are best for those that want to save on self-employment taxes and don’t mind filing quarterly payroll reports.
 LLCs are best for those who dislike the idea of filing quarterly payroll reports and are less concerned about minimizing self-employment taxes.
-This analysis also needs to include discussion of employee health insurance, employee retirement plans and legal liability issues.
+This analysis also needs to include discussion of employee health insurance, employee retirement plans, how to qualify for the IRC Section 199A deduction, and legal liability issues.